Boca: “South of the Border”

 But the issue is called into question once again in the episode’s great ending sequence, framed from Meadow’s perspective.
 She watches from the upstairs balcony as a very drunk Tony laughs hysterically to Carmela, “I didn’t kill nobody!”
 A glum sense of unknowing resides on Meadow’s face, similar to AJ looking on from afar at the end of “Meadowlands.”

 - As mentioned in my review for “Meadowlands” and “The Legend of Tennessee Moltisanti,” The Sopranos struggles when it steps outside of its comfort zone.
 The sudden interest in Meadow’s high school soccer team, along with Uncle Junior’s sudden vacation to Boca Raton, makes for an episode that feels cut off from the rest of the season.
-However, this digression is handled much better than AJ’s school of hard knocks, or Melfi’s arguments with her ex-husband.
+However, this digression is handled much better than AJ’s middle school hijinks or Melfi’s arguments with her ex-husband.

 - We come away from this episode with a newfound appreciation for Uncle Junior.
 Not only is he hilarious, but he’s also a gentleman.